Philip Davison

 Philip Davison (born 1957 in Dublin, Ireland) is an Irish novelist, screenwriter and playwright.
 He is perhaps best known for his series of spy novels which follow Harry Fielding's activities as an understrapper for the MI5.
-His most recent novel is Eureka Dunes, published by Liberties Press in 2017.
-Quiet City will be published in March 2020, and The Makeweight in 2022.
+Recent publications include Eureka Dunes, published by Liberties Press in 2017, Quiet City, published in 2021, and The Makeweight, written in the 1980s but only released in 2023.